 Over many years these same individuals have been notorious for promoting whatever propaganda benefited them most.
 It was never a case of conscience then, but one of survival and advancement.
 Be it a dictator, a crooked politician, a powerful business tycoon, these very same paragons of virtue did not have any qualms about teaming up with them or crowing their dictated opinions then.
 They toed the line.
 They did what kept them safe.
 They did what they needed to do to keep the money rolling in.
 Conscience did not prick them then.

 These have been masters of plagiarism, from the content and issues of their reports and so-called talks and discussions to the very manner in which they speak.
 Indeed you take any domestic news channel and it will seem that the news anchors and reporters are commentating on a hockey match rather than deliver the news in an appropriate manner.
 This influence has come from channels across the border.
 Where was their conscience then?
 Where was their patriotism or concern for national interest then?

 There is something nefarious about the whole incident.
 It has happened in the past.
 It will happen again.
 BOL is not the first TV channel in Pakistan to hire individuals at above market value and then have them back out or desert just when it mattered most.

 I'm no advocate of BOL, but rather than perceive the channel as a threat, why not lift your own standards.
-BOL might allegedly have better working conditions and facilities than the other channels, but I really don't see it totally out performing Geo, Samaa, Waqt etc. for the only reason that the very same individuals who have been at the forefront of sailing those ships are also at the helm of BOL news channel.
-At the most it will be a 'make up' job.
+BOL might allegedly have better working conditions and facilities than the other channels, but I really don't see it totally outperforming Geo, Samaa, Waqt, etc. for the only reason that the very same individuals who have been at the forefront of sailing those ships are also at the helm of BOL news channel.
+At most, it will be a 'makeup' job.
 More of the same old same old.